madhukar-git/system-design-primer/README.md

 * Use `DECIMAL` for currency to avoid floating point representation errors.
 * Avoid storing large `BLOBS`, store the location of where to get the object instead.
 * `VARCHAR(255)` is the largest number of characters that can be counted in an 8 bit number, often maximizing the use of a byte in some RDBMS.
-* Set the `NOT NULL` constraint where applicable to [improve search performance](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search).
+* Set the `NOT NULL` constraint where applicable to [improve search performance- ext ](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search).

 ##### Use good indices

 * Columns that you are querying (`SELECT`, `GROUP BY`, `ORDER BY`, `JOIN`) could be faster with indices.
-* Indices are usually represented as self-balancing [B-tree](https://en.wikipedia.org/wiki/B-tree) that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
+* Indices are usually represented as self-balancing [B-tree- ext ](https://en.wikipedia.org/wiki/B-tree) that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
 * Placing an index can keep the data in memory, requiring more space.
 * Writes could also be slower since the index also needs to be updated.
 * When loading large amounts of data, it might be faster to disable indices, load the data, then rebuild the indices.